Develop an Ideal Customer Profile

 The best way to think of this sales scenario is to know you’re selling a “considered product or service” with an extended sales cycle.

-Meaning, that the value of the product or service being offered is often considered by multiple stakeholders/buyers in the company and not just your direct contact.
+Meaning that the value of the product or service being offered is often considered by multiple stakeholders/buyers in the company, and not just your direct contact.

 So, what does that mean?
-Discovering and understanding the unique challenges and needs of each stakeholder is the key to your sales success.
+Understanding the unique challenges and needs of each stakeholder is key to achieving sales success.

 We recommend you focus on these personas –